-The section focuses on research methodology for developing an LLM-based multi-agent model.
-This model is specifically engineered to automate the entire process of conducting SLRs.
+The section focuses on research methodology for developing an LLM-based multi-agent system.
+This system is specifically engineered to automate the entire process of conducting SLRs.
 The innovation lies in its ability to transform a given research topic into a comprehensive review through a series of automated, interconnected steps.
-Each step is managed by a specialized agent within the model, working collaboratively to ensure a seamless and efficient literature review process.
+Each step is managed by a specialized agent within the system, working collaboratively to ensure a seamless and efficient literature review process.
 In Figure \ref{fig: multi-agent system}, we illustrate how agents collaborate with each other to generate a response.
 Below, we also provide the detailed functionality of each agent within this multi-agent system.